 Landscape trees burst to life in the spring, sprouting flowers in almost every color and young, tender leaves that soon expand to create puddles of shade on the lawn.
-But would you know how to identify tree borers if your trees didn’t behave predictably one spring?
+Would you know how to identify tree borers if your trees didn’t behave predictably one spring?
 Keep reading to learn more about how to identify tree borers and treatment for tree borers once this becomes an issue.

-What Are Tree Borers?
+What are Tree Borers?

 Tree borers are a group of insects that lay their eggs on or inside of trees, where the young larvae eat their way through living tissues.
 These miscreants can be either beetles or clearwing moths, but the end result is the same.
 Tree borer insects cause affected parts of trees to slowly weaken as their chewing severs vital transport tissues.
 Over time, they may girdle trees or weaken branches to the point that they break under pressure.

-The most obvious signs of tree borer insects are the tiny holes they cut into trunks, branches and stems.
+The most obvious signs of tree borer insects are the tiny holes they cut into trunks, branches, and stems.
 These holes may be perfectly round or slightly oblong, sometimes a sawdust-like material, called frass, falls on branches below these holes or forms a long cylinder as tree borer insects excavate tunnels.

 Tree Borer Management